How to find the min. and max value of inertia for a section?

 The second case is when Ix>Iy and Ixy are negative.
 The third case is when Ix < Iy and Ixy is positive.
 The fourth case is when Ix < Iy and Ixy is negative.

-The next post is an Easy introduction to Mohr’s Circle of Inertia Part 1.
+The following post is an Easy introduction to Mohr’s Circle of Inertia Part 1.

-This is a link to a useful external resource.
-Calculator for Cross Section, Mass, Axial & Polar Area Moment of Inertia, and Section Modulus.
+This is a link to a useful external resource: a calculator for Cross Section, Mass, Axial and Polar Area Moment of Inertia, and Section Modulus.